PostHog/posthog.com/contents/blog/the-posthog-array-1-21-0.md

 ![Refreshing Insights](https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/refreshing-insights.png)

-To provide a smooth user experience, we cache query results so that you don't have to wait for a query to run everytime you go back to a chart you've recently looked at.
+To provide a smooth user experience, we cache query results so that you don't have to wait for a query to run every time you go back to a chart you've recently looked at.

 However, this might mean you're sometimes looking at slightly outdated results.
 As such, we now clearly indicate to you if you're looking at a cached result, how long ago this result was computed, and allow you to refresh it any time you want to see an updated result.